Traditional Scotch Pancakes: an inexpensive, easy recipe.

-I have a recipe for English pancakes which you can see by clicking on this pic.
+I have a recipe for English pancakes which you can see by clicking here or on the button.

-Would you like a free, downloadable version of the Scotch pancakes recipe?
+Would you like a free, downloadable version of my Scotch pancakes recipe?

 No problem - here it is!

-If you've enjoyed this recipe, here are some others you might like too!
+If you've enjoyed making Scotch pancakes, here are some other pages you might like.